qube-ai/webthing-arduino/README.md

 }
 ```

-- Action Status. `The actionStatus message type is sent from a Web Thing to a web client when the status of a requested action changes.
-The payload data is consistent with the format of an Action resource in the REST API, but messages are pushed to the client as soon as the status of an action changes.`
+- `Action Status` The actionStatus message type is sent from a Web Thing to a web client when the status of a requested action changes.
+The payload data is consistent with the format of an Action resource in the REST API, but messages are pushed to the client as soon as the status of an action changes.
 ```json
 {
   "messageType": "actionStatus",